Chaperone and guidance within the criminal justice system

 Remember, your ISVA is there for you.

-Should the defendant (the person who assaulted you) plead guilty, then you need not attend court and a conviction without a jury will be set.
+Should the defendant (the person who assaulted you) plead guilty, then you need not attend court.
+A conviction without a jury will be set.

 In cases where the defendant pleads not guilty, then the process for a full court hearing with a jury will begin.

-The attacker may not plead guilty to all charges, if there is more than one charge, and as such you must attend court in cases were the defendant has pleaded not guilty
+The attacker may not plead guilty to all charges.
+If there is one or more than one charge, you must attend court justice hearings in cases were the defendant has pleaded not guilty

 If you have any worries, doubts or fears, the ISVA, Witness Service and the CPS barrister will help you in any way they can.